rubillos/RV-Bridge/README.md

 ## Firmware Setup

+- Project is set up for compilation with PlatformIO
 - config.h
+    * Rename config-sample.h to config.h
     * Enter Wifi SSID and password for the RV network.
     * Include a definition file for the RV devices (see Miramar.h for an example)
         * Each light will have an output number and a name, and a flag specifying if it can be dimmed.
         * Each fan has three output numbers, one for the fan power, and one each for the up and down output.
-        * Each thermostat has a number, and output numbers for the A/C compressor and furnace outputs.
+        * Each thermostat has a number, and output numbers for the A/C compressor, low fan, high fan, and furnace outputs.
+        * Output numbers can be determined from the "G7 Panel Outputs" screen of the Network Diagnostics of your Multiplex Control Panel (or equivalent).
 - Flashing
     * Note: If using an ESP32 with a USB-C connector and flashing from a Mac, you may need to connect it via a USB hub due to some timing weirdness around resetting the ESP32 into boot mode.
 - Startup
+    * Connect to the ESP32 via Serial Monitor.
-    * You should see allof the startup logging.
+    * You should see all of the startup logging.
     * Then a message about being connected to Wifi.
 - Pairing
     * In the Home app choose "Add Accessory".